My office, with a MacBook and a monitor on the table, and a small microphone.

 Hosted I use Lightsail, Amazon RDS and Amazon CloudFront.

 Hero and thumbnail images are generated from Keynote, and exported using some Applescript.
-Images on the websites are resized automatically and dynamically by a set of scripts that I’m quite proud of.
+Images on the websites are resized automatically and dynamically by a set of scripts.
 (The resizing only ever happens once.)

 Artwork: the Podnews logo was done for us by someone on Fiverr who isn’t there any more.
 I only knew their username there.
 This is a shame: I’d have used them more.